shivaa101/AgroSync/README.md

 🙌 Author
-Built with ❤️ by Shivam Bhagwat Namdev
+Built with ❤️ by Shivam Bhagwat
 MIT Academy of Engineering, Pune